chs415009/Labtop-Workflow-System/README.md

 ![Java](https://img.shields.io/badge/Java-Swing-orange)
 ![Project](https://img.shields.io/badge/Project-Academic-blue)

 **Labtop Workflow System** is a Java Swing application developed as an academic project to simulate and manage the workflow of a laptop production process.
-The system demonstrates the implementation of user interfaces, database connectivity, and business logic in a desktop application environment.
+The system demonstrates the implementation of user interfaces and business logic in a desktop application environment.

 ## 📋 Project Overview